Xon77/Live4Bubbles/README.md

 ## 🎛️ Control Parameters

-In addition to SuperDirtMixer controls (on volume, reverb, EQ, compression), each of the 8 tracks (tabs or splits) has access to the following 31 parameters:
+In addition to SuperDirtMixer controls (on volume, panning, reverb, EQ & compression), each of the 8 tracks (tabs or splits) has access to the following 31 parameters:

 ### 🎵 Pattern structure
 - 🔴 Track preset number (saves and recalls all parameters below),